yeatmanlab/OSREAD/README.md

 Creating a New Module
+Pick a name for the module (Hereafter this will be referred to as TYPE)

 Defining Module Input:
 1. Define a domain for the module input.
 This domain class must do the following:
 -extend the ModuleInput class
 -define the module input data as fields in the domain

 Example:

 class FirstExample extends ModuleInput {